ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 # Notes for blog post #1 below ========
-* introduction to multivariable linear regression (in practice, often more than one predictor)
-* intro the data sets and where I got it from
-* introduce what I'll cover (fitting the model, estimating coefficients, assessing model accuracy, comparison of scikit-learn and statsmodels)

-* this post will focus on only quantitative predictors
-* in a future post, will explore qualitative predictors and interactions

-* notes on multivariable linear regression
-    - extension of the simple linear regression model (estimating regression coefficienets -> 3D model of plane)
-    - minimizing the squared distance
-* note on estimating coefficients: discuss getting SE for slope term and confidence interval and p-values & hypothesis test
 * note on assessing model accuracy:
     - "extent to which the model fits the data"
     - R-squared & RSS